moldyn/MoSAIC/README.md

 detection algorithm which is used to bring a correlation matrix in a block-diagonal form.

-The method as published in:
+The method was published in:
 > G. Diez, D. Nagel, and G. Stock, *Molecular Systems Automated Identification
-> of Collective Motion (MoSAIC motion)*, in preparation We kindly ask you to cite these articles if you use this software package for published works.
+> of Collective Motion (MoSAIC motion)*, in preparation

+We kindly ask you to cite these articles if you use this software package for published works.